jetpackpilots/IBView/README.md

 distribution via [CocoaPods](http://cocoapods.org) is on hold until Xcode has improved IBDesignable compatibility with framework views.
 If you are interested in checking it out or helping, IBView has a [cocoapods branch](https://github.com/jetpackpilots/IBView/tree/cocoapods) for testing.

+## Projects Using IBView

+If you use IBView in your project, please consider adding a link to your app [to this thread](https://github.com/jetpackpilots/IBView/issues/1).

 ## Author